git4nm/AirWallex_CodeChallege/README.md

   4. Copy the second command in the file "CommandToExecute.txt" <br>
   5. Paste it in the command prompt <br>
   6. Hit Enter

+## After Execution
+   1. Once the test cases are executed navigate to the project folder <br>
+   2. Open folder "Results" in it <br>
+   3. Open the file 'TEST-TestCustomerBankDetails.xml' <br>
+   4. First line in this file tells number of test cases Pass and Fail <br>
+   5. Text files generated in Results folder are the files with name of failed test cases and its details.

+## Defects Reported
+  1. Refer the file "Defect_Report_For_Developer" for defects found during test exection